reimagined/resolve/packages/create-resolve-app/README.md

 ## **Getting Started**
 ### Create an App
-Create a reSolve boilerplate application in one of the following ways:
+Create a reSolve boilerplate application in one of the following ways.

-use yarn:
+Use yarn:
 ```bash
 yarn create resolve-app my-resolve-app
 ```